Color Spaces: Classes and Utilities

 0.49 0.69 0.87

-The displayed coordinates can also be extracted as numeric matrices by x.get() to get the values of all or a specific coordinate of the color space the colorobject is currently in.
-As an example we convert the three colors to the HSV color space and extract the saturation coordinate only by calling x.get("S"):
+The displayed coordinates can also be extracted as numeric numpy arrays the calling the .get() method on a colorobject.
+As an example we convert the three colors to the HSV color space and extract the saturation coordinate only by calling x.get("S").

 HSV color object (3 colors)